MidgeOnGithub/discord-bot/README.md

-## Welcome to Midge's Discord Bot Documentation
+## Midge's Tomb Runner Discord Bot

 ### General Info
 The code for this bot is built upon the discord.py library, [which can be found on Github](https://github.com/Rapptz/discord.py/tree/rewrite).